 There was no significant changes or experiences after graduating high school and moving out that are relevant to this blog post, although I continued to believe in God and found myself praying more, whether that was for money to pay rent or jobs I've applied to to hire me.
 I never felt guilty for not living a very Christian lifestyle, and I was committed to the idea that a relationship with God is more important and significant than following the religion.
 I knew at my core that I had a relationship with God, and going to church or strictly following the religious aspects of Christianity would not make my relationship with Him stronger.

 Last year, I decided that I was going to travel to Nepal.
 I found my interest in eastern religions sparked again, and was also learning about the ins and outs of astrology.
 I combined these new interests and knowledge with what my Nana had told me.
 "They're all branches of the same root."
 I thought, "well if that's the case they can be combined too."
 I was an odd point in my life.
-I had just been dumped, was depressed, dealing with PTSD and suicidal ideation, and other topics described in another blog post.
+I had just been dumped, was depressed, and dealing with PTSD and suicidal ideation.
 I was practicing gratefulness, manifestation, praying, and yoga.
 These experiences influenced my decision to take an Eastern Religions course.
 We discussed Hinduism, Buddhism, Jainism, Sikhism, Shinto, and Ancient Chinese Religions.
 I learned an abundance on both an educational level and a personal level.
 The most interesting pattern I found was that the foundation of all these religions were very similar, if not the same.
 Some of them were also similar to Christianity.
 This course validated my belief in the metaphor of God being a tree.
 My Nana was right, and my college courses and professor just proved it for me, without trying to.

 On a personal level currently in my life, I am in consistent communication with the Universe, or God.
 I read and research as much as I can, and combine all of my knowledge and curiosity to create my own spirituality, which is rooted in the belief of God.
 I see these communications in divine numbers, synchronicities, and manifestations of thoughts and prayers.
 It's quite odd to people who know little about it, and I (we) can always learn more, but for now I know that it's true for me.
 My religions professor called these things "new age spirituality."
 Basically, pseudo science in technical terms.
-But, for me and many others in the world, "other wordly things" are precious.
+But, for me and many others in the world, "other worldly things" are precious.
 Religion has been immersed into our societies since the moment that they were established.
 The Native Americans believed in their gods, Hindus in Krishna and others, Catholics and Christians alike in Jesus, and Muslims in Allah.
 There have been intense revolutions over religion (sales of indulgences anyone?) and many religions stemming off of these more prominent ones (Sikhism, every sect of Christianity, Mormonism, etc).
 In the same respect, more personal or spiritual beliefs emerged into humanity as well.
 Astrology, numerology, synchronicity, the tree of life, reiki, chakras, and more.
 There is almost too much to dissect.
 There is such an overwhelming amount of beliefs, truths, paths, and leaders, that it seems all too much fully understand, respect, or decide as "real" or not.
 There is so much, and in no way am I an expert on anything.
 I am merely a believer.

 Today, when I speak of religion and God and spirituality, I preach that everything that everyone believes is all the same.
 We are all worshipping the same God, or speaking to the Universe, and it is consistently interchangeable.
 The hatred and fear towards those who may believe differently than us is in vain, and counterproductive towards our agenda of loving others, however that may manifest in our lives.